andrewgodwin/channels-examples/multichat/README.rst

 If you want to try out making some changes and getting a feel for Channels, here's some ideas and hints on how to do them:

-* Show messages to other users when someone joins or leaves a room.
-You can send a message to the Room in the join/leave handling code; do this with their user and a message text like ``<joined>``.
-Maybe consider modifying send_message so you can send "system messages" that display differently in the client (i.e. without a username).

 * Add message persistence.
 There's already a message sent to make a user join a room, so you can use that to send some previous messages; you'll need to make a model to save messages in, though, and write to it in the Room.send_message